rhel-labs/learn-katacoda/networking-basics/step1.md

 `nmcli device`{{execute T2}}

+>_NOTE:_ You may need to wait a few seconds and retry the command above if the terminal for __host01__ is still loading.

 This will show a list of network interfaces available on the system as well as how they are configured, similar to the following: